The 2026 Rocky Mountain Photography Tour

 Will we encounter wildlife?
 This photo location tour will not focus on wildlife photography, but there is always a chance we will see Elks, Mountain Goats or Bears.
 Speaking of the latter, while the locations we will visit are not deep country, there is always the chance of there being a bear in the vicinity.
 Safety is paramount and everyone should have bear spray with them.

 What if the weather is horrible?
-Wather in the Canadian Rockies, what could go wrong?
-October is dry season in the Rockies so chances are good for dry weather.
+Weather in the Canada, what could go wrong?
+Fortunately October is dry season in the Rockies so chances are good for dry weather.
 But it can rain or snow at any time.
 We will tailor our travel based on weather forecasts for the different regions.

 Physical Fitness?
 All of the locations we will be visiting are located within a short walk of the parking lot on well marked trails.
 Participants should be able to walk for 10-15 minutes at a leisurely pace.
 During the photoshoot there will most likely be a lot of standing around waiting for the right light.